aragon/use-wallet/README.md

 # useWallet()

-## Introduction

 useWallet() allows dapp users to connect to the provider of their choice in a way that is as straightforward as possible.
-It provides an identical data structure for the connected account, no matter what provider has been chosen by the user.
-It aims to provide the features that are constantly reimplemented in the context of a dapp.
+It provides a common data structure for any connected account, no matter what provider has been chosen by the user.
+It aims to provide some features that are often reimplemented by dapp developers: connecting to a wallet, keeping track of transactions.

 ### Features